 David started his artistic journey in high school where he was introduced to painting.
 At the University of Montana he found a book in the library about contemporary watercolorists which “lit a spark” that has determined the course of his life.

-AL BARKER was born in New Jersey and was raised with the New York City Metropolitan area but he learned to appreciate the outdoors by spending a great deal of time hunting and fishing.
-These activities ,no doubt influenced his decision to pursue academic studies in Environmental Science where he earned a Bachelors and Masters [...]
+Al Barker was born in New Jersey and was raised within the New York City Metropolitan area, but he learned to appreciate the outdoors by spending a great deal of time hunting and fishing.
+These activities ,no doubt influenced his decision to pursue academic studies in Environmental Science where he earned a Bachelors and Masters […]